-8.2.2 Option 2 - Proceed to development of a food regulatory measure
+6.2.2 Option 2 - Prepare draft food regulatory measure

 Consumers: Broader availability of imported corn products as there would be no restriction on imported foods containing corn line DAS-40278-9.

 Potentially, no increase in the prices of imported foods manufactured using comingled corn products.